-> Axia secured media coverage in more than 160 outlets with an estimated publicity value of $1.3 million and reaching more than 42.3 million consumers, according to Nasdaq Media Intelligence.
+Axia secured media coverage in more than 160 outlets reaching more than 42.3 million consumers, according to NASDAQ Media Intelligence.
 In addition to earned media coverage and its measurement, more than 8 million people throughout the country watched the episode air live on CBS.

-> Axia secured interviews for Sam with Chief Executive, Chain Store Age and Cleveland’s daily newspaper to name a few publications.
+Axia secured interviews for Sam with Chief Executive, Chain Store Age and Cleveland’s daily newspaper to name a few publications.
 Chain Store Age published an article announcing Sam on Undercover Boss and posted a Q&A with Sam online, which appeared later in the print edition of the magazine.
 Axia also secured coverage online and in print with both the business and entertainment writers for Cleveland’s daily newspaper, The Plain Dealer.
 Chief Executive published its story online for readers who are executives to learn from Sam’s experience.
 Additional media coverage included the New York Post and interviews with Yahoo!
 An interview with Shoppers World employee Miss Carol, an audience favorite who worked with Sam in Cleveland, appeared on Cleveland’s WOIO (the CBS affiliate).

 This case study included $1.3 million of AVEs, at Axia we prefer better metrics to show the value of earned media coverage.
 Check out why you should stop using AVEs to measure earned media coverage.

 During the episode premiere, social media was buzzing.